ric2thiss/HRMIS/docs/README.md

-# DICT Project Documentation
+# DICT HRMIS Documentation

 ## 📖 Overview

-Welcome to the DICT (Department of Information and Communications Technology) Project documentation.
-This is a comprehensive Human Resources Management System designed to streamline HR operations including attendance tracking, leave management, employee data management, and more.
+Welcome to the DICT (Department of Information and Communications Technology) Human Resources Management Information System (HRMIS) documentation.
+This system is designed to streamline HR operations including employee management, leave management, attendance tracking, and more.

 ## 🏗️ System Architecture

-This application is built using a modern full-stack architecture:

 ### Frontend
 - **Framework**: React 19 with Vite